-You have surely heard the tales of Aztec gold and Incan treasure, but how about Yamashita’s gold?
+You have surely heard the tales of Aztec gold and Incan treasure, but how about the Yamashita gold?
 General Yamashita of the Imperial Army of Japan is purported to have buried or hidden away tons of gold in the Philippines.
-Literally, tons of gold, among other precious metals, gems and artwork.
+Literally, tons of gold, among other precious metals, gems, and artwork.
 The alleged value of all this treasure?
 Billions and billions of dollars.

 It is a well-known fact that Japan looted Asia in the years prior to and including World War II.
 According to legend, they amassed a veritable fortune for themselves.
 There was even a special team created whose sole purpose was to loot the invaded countries.
 The team was called “The Golden Lily”.